 If you are a tip earner and/or get a significant portion of your income in cash, you may be more likely to be audited.
 If you work in a cash industry, keep a tip/cash journal.
 This could save you if there is a dispute.

 2. You claim a loss on a schedule C:

-The IRS Schedule C form (profit or loss from a business) is used not only by sole proprietors, but also by by independent contractors or other workers who get a 1099-misc instead of, or in addition to a w2 at the end of the year.
+The IRS Schedule C form (profit or loss from a business) is used not only by sole proprietors, but also by by independent contractors or other workers who get a 1099-MISC or 1099-NEC form instead of, or in addition to a w-2 at the end of the year.
 Although the IRS understands it is normal to have a loss on a schedule C, especially for the first year or two of a new business, they may question losses.
 This is especially so if this loss offsets wages earned by the same taxpayer and qualifies them for an earned income credit.